Auckland Pride’s COVID-19 Plan:

 To make Pride unstoppable, we need your help again!
-We need you to continue to take the steps in Alert Level One that keep us safe, and could prevent more severe, prolonged restrictions in the event of an outbreak.
+We need you to continue to follow basic public health measures that keep us safe, and could prevent more severe, prolonged restrictions.
 Get a COVID-19 vaccine, stay home and get a test if you’re sick, and use the NZ COVID Tracer App to scan QR codes and turn on Bluetooth Tracing.

-At every Pride event you go to, we need you to register in advance or buy a ticket, scan the QR code of the venue or event, and have your bluetooth tracing turned on.
+To attend a Pride event, you need to be fully vaccinated against COVID-19.
+At every Pride event, we need you to register in advance or buy a ticket, scan the QR code of the venue or event, and have your bluetooth tracing turned on.
 These simple but effective measures ensure that we can safely trace, isolate, and test members of our community if necessary.
-Getting vaccinated is strongly encouraged but not required to attend an Auckland Pride event.

 Ultimately, this is about more than the festival.
 This is about the overarching safety and wellbeing of our communities.
 We saw the vicious outpouring of homophobia in South Korea after a person infected with COVID-19 visited gay bars – so these measures protect us, our communities, and all of Aotearoa.
 These simple measures that you can take keep us all safe, and allow us to have another incredibly successful Auckland Pride Festival.